joearms/joearms.github.com/_posts/2014-06-26-Background-to-programming-erlang.md

 worse, impossible to understand.

-When I started work on a second edition - I thought - ``All I'll have to do is piff up the examples and make sure everything works properly.''
+When I started work on a second edition - I thought - ``All I'll have to do is spiff up the examples and make sure everything works properly.''
 I also thought I'd drop some rather boring appendices, drop the odd chapter and add a new chapter on the type system - so I thought.